MoPE: Mixture of Prompt Experts for Parameter-Efficient and Scalable Multimodal Fusion: Analysis and Discussion

-\textbf{Our decomposed prompts are collaborative.} We ablate each type of prompt in our instance-wise adaptive prompt decomposition, with results across 3 random seeds reported in Tab.~\ref{tab:ablate_prompt}.
-Our full method achieves the best performance, indicating effective prompt collaboration.
-Adding the dynamic prompt yields gains of 13.5\%, 13.26\%, 8.4\%/6.5\% on all datasets, this is fundamentally different from previous methods~\cite{liang2022modular,tsimpoukelli2021multimodal} where modalities don't explicitly interact.
-Without the mapped prompt, fine-grained information from complementary modalities is lost, causing significant drops.
-The static prompt is also necessary, it could be interpreted as a special expert always routed to capture global-level features.
-Adding this prompt allows the other experts to focus more on capturing instance-level features, leading to a slight performance gain.
+We first ablate all types of prompts in our instance-wise adaptive prompt decomposition, with results across three random seeds reported in Table~\ref{tab:ablate_prompt}.
+Our full method achieves the best performance, which indicates that the prompts are collaborative.

+Specifically, (1) adding the dynamic prompt yields significant gains of 13.5\%, 13.26\%, 8.4\%/6.5\% on the three datasets. \reva{This is achieved by instance-wise conditioning the prompt with cross-modal interaction, which is fundamentally different from previous prompt-fusion methods~\cite{liang2022modular,tsimpoukelli2021multimodal} where there is no explicit interaction of prompts.
+(2) While the dynamic prompt is also conditioned on $\psi_y$, it cannot replace the mapped prompt, as they have different responsibilities.
+This is due to the dynamic prompt having a low-rank bottleneck dimension of $ d_i + d_c$, which significantly undermines the fine-grained information from the complementary modalities.
+By contrast, the mapped prompt retains the high-rank cross model information with a mapper $f_m(\cdot)$.
+(3) The static prompt is also necessary, as it could be interpreted as a special expert always being routed to capture global-level features, akin to a bias term.}